-You’re in an accident, and you think it’s clearly the “other guy’s (OG) fault”.
-You’re trying to decide whether to use your own policy or go against the OG’s company.
+You’ve been in a crash.
+You think it’s clearly the other driver’s fault.
+Should you use your own Maine auto insurance policy or go against the other driver’s insurance company?
 This is an issue we discuss with several clients a month.
-The answer and the process can be confusing.
+The answer and the process can be complicated.

 Now, back to the process of deciding whose insurance to use.

 - You KNOW you have insurance.
-You can never be sure about OG, despite getting a policy number or insurance card at the accident scene.
+You can never be sure about the other driver, even if they presented a policy number or insurance card at the accident scene.

-- You’re dealing with your own insurer.
+- You haves some clout with your own insurer.
 You are their customer.

 - The process is often faster, because you’re not arguing about whose fault the accident was.
 You are probably able to reach a settlement faster.